MediBeacon receives regulatory approval to sell the Transdermal GFR System in China

 - The TGFR will be available for sale in China before the end of the year

-ST. LOUIS, Oct.
-21, 2025 (GLOBE NEWSWIRE) -- MediBeacon Inc., a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, announced that MediBeacon’s Lumitrace® (relmapirazin) injection, a non-radioactive, non-iodinated fluorescent GFR agent, has been approved by the National Medical Products Administration (NMPA).
+NEW YORK, Oct.
+21, 2025 (GLOBE NEWSWIRE) -- INNOVATE Corp.
+(NYSE: VATE) (“INNOVATE” or the “Company”) announced today that MediBeacon Inc., a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, and an equity method investment of INNOVATE, has received approval from the National Medical Products Administration (NMPA) for Lumitrace® (relmapirazin) injection, a non-radioactive, non-iodinated fluorescent GFR agent.
 Lumitrace will be sold as an integral component of the Transdermal GFR System in China.

 Lumitrace injection, together with the MediBeacon® TGFR Monitor and MediBeacon® TGFR Sensor, allow assessment of kidney function by measuring the clearance rate of the fluorescent agent as it leaves the body.
 The result is a transdermal assessment of Glomerular Filtration Rate or kidney function (tGFR).